 Your business’s GMB (Google My Business), Yelp, and Bing Places for Business listings are doubly important right now, especially if your business is temporarily closing, has reduced hours, new phone numbers, or altered days of operation.
 You can also add information on how your business is dealing with the pandemic in the spot reserved for your business’s description!

-When people search your business it is important that the information is accurate and up to date.
-The only way to do this is to log into your GMB, Bing Places for Business, and Yelp accounts and manually update your hours and days of operation, etc. They will not do this for you, the three major players for business searches leave this up to you.
+When people search your business, it is important that the information is accurate and up to date.
+The only way to do this is to log into your GMB, Bing Places for Business, and Yelp accounts and manually update your hours and days of operation.
+They will not do this for you.
+The three major players for business searches leave this up to you.

 If you don’t have a Google My Business account or accounts with Bing Places for Business or Yelp, I recommend creating one as soon as possible and filling your profile as thoroughly as you can.